-If you’re getting ready to take your test or just starting out, then learning how to avoid the Top 10 Potential Pitfalls could help you get hold of your full driving licence that bit sooner!
+If you’re getting ready to take your test or just starting out, then learning how to avoid the Top 10 Potential Pitfalls could help you get gain your full driving licence that bit sooner!

 We’ve been talking to the nice chaps over at Safe Driving For Life who have compiled the list and created some amusing videos to illustrate the most common reasons people fail the UK driving test.

 Poor observations at junctions are one of the top 10 reasons that people fail their test.
 This would be recorded as a fault for failing to make an effective observation before merging into the path of oncoming traffic.
 Always make sure it’s safe before proceeding.

 When you’re moving off from the side of the road, you need to make sure you look around, check your blind spots – and that you’re indicating the correctly!

 Remember that you need to use your rear view mirror and wing mirrors – and react accordingly!
 People get caught out by stopping or increasing their speed without checking mirrors, or using their mirrors too late.

 During the driving test, you can be asked to either parallel park on the road, or reverse into a parking bay at the test centre.
 You’ll notch up a fault in this area if you need to reposition the car to correct a loss of control or accuracy.
 A complete misjudgement or significant loss of control will count as a serious fault.

 Responding correctly to traffic lights is something that catches people out.
 Some of the mistakes that people make include waiting at a green filter light when it’s safe to proceed or remaining stationery at the stop line when it’s safe to move.
 Other faults include not conforming to a red light, and stopping beyond an advanced stop line in the area designated for cyclists.